AbdulselamAbdurehman/UGR-2455-14-tailwind/README.md

 # UGR-2455-14
-A repo for Assignments on web development
+A repo for Web Development Assignments.